 We strongly recommend that you do not use current local chapter or JCI Michigan Board members on your campaign teams as they also have a committed year to finish.

-Make sure to read and follow the JCI Michigan Bylaws, Policies, and Election Rules for Campaigning.
+Make sure to read and follow the JCI Michigan Bylaws, Policies, Code of Conduct, and Election Rules for Campaigning.

 In the absence of superseding Bylaws – Diversity, Equity, and Inclusion Director, and District Director candidates follow the same rules as Vice Presidential candidates.